-Mining operations inevitably create economic, social and environmental impacts on local communities.
-Some of these impacts may include changes to land use and population influx, while others include economic opportunities and development in the areas of infrastructure, health and education.
-We engage with local stakeholders and their legitimate representatives throughout project lifecycles to build and preserve the relationships and trust needed to operate effectively and advance development projects.
-Our Community Policy requires collaboration with local communities to minimize and mitigate unavoidable adverse impacts and to maximize opportunities to deliver value from our business.
+We engage with local stakeholders and their legitimate representatives throughout project lifecycles to build relationships and the trust needed to create shared benefits.
+Our Community Policy mandates engagement and collaboration with local communities to minimize and mitigate unavoidable adverse impacts while maximizing opportunities to deliver value from our presence.

-Broad, transparent and regular engagement with a wide range of local stakeholders builds our understanding of stakeholder interests and concerns, ensures communities have an opportunity to provide input into our development projects and ongoing operations, promotes understanding of our business.
+Open, transparent and regular engagement with a wide range of local stakeholders builds our understanding of their interests and concerns, encourages communities to provide input into our operations and development projects and promotes understanding of our business.
 This helps reduce risks to our operations and our ability to deliver on our community development and engagement plans.
-Open communication and dialogue with local stakeholders takes place via a number of channels, including formally through open houses linked to regulatory processes, informally through interactions with our community development representatives in the field and through community partnership panels and community investment funds or foundations and targeted capacity building efforts.
+Open communication and dialogue with local stakeholders and their representatives take a number of forms – formally through open house meetings linked to regulatory processes, informally through interactions with our community development specialists in the field and via community partnership panels, community investment funds or foundations and targeted capacity building efforts.

 We implement Environmental and Social Impact Assessments before greenfield or brownfield expansion projects.
-These assessments identify potentially affected stakeholders and their representatives, as well as potential impacts from the outset and provide a framework for developing mitigation plans.
+These assessments identify potentially affected stakeholders and their representatives, as well as potential impacts from the outset, and provide a framework for developing both stakeholder engagement and mitigation plans.
 Many of our operations use baseline assessment tools to help identify community needs and provide a baseline against which we can measure our performance over time.
-Our active mining sites have mine closure plans that specify measures for managing environmental impacts at closure while our ongoing community investment programs aim to build community capacity for sustainability post-closure.
+Our active mining sites have mine closure plans that specify measures for managing environmental impacts at the end of mine life, while our ongoing community investment programs aim to build community and individual capacity for sustainability post-closure.

 In 1997, PTFI completed an Environmental Impact Assessment (AMDAL) in compliance with Indonesian regulations and the company’s policies and practices on management of the environmental and social impacts of our operations.
-The AMDAL, which describes PTFI’s management plans for environmental and social impacts of its operations, was approved by the Government of Indonesia in 1997.
-The PTFI Environmental and Community Affairs departments compile data and program results for related quarterly Environmental Planning and Monitoring Reports submitted to the Government of Indonesia.
+The AMDAL, which describes PTFI’s management plans for environmental and social impacts, was approved by the Government of Indonesia.
+PTFI’s Environmental and Community Affairs departments compile data and program results for related quarterly Environmental Planning and Monitoring Reports submitted to the Government of Indonesia.

-Our engagement and local investment objectives include tailored engagements with indigenous peoples in Papua, Indonesia; Native Americans in the United States; and the communities of Alto El Loa in Chile (Chile’s First People).
-Through community engagement, cultural promotion and preservation projects, as well as training and development programs, we seek to address the needs, cultures and customs of indigenous peoples near our operations.
-Engaging with groups focused on indigenous peoples’ rights at the local, national and international levels also is important for sharing of information about approaches to indigenous peoples’ topics in varying geographies.
+Our local stakeholder engagement and social investment objectives include formal interactions with indigenous peoples in Papua, Indonesia, Native Americans in the United States, and the traditional communities of Alto El Loa in Chile.
+Through community engagement, cultural promotion and preservation projects, as well as training and development programs, we seek to address needs while being sensitive to cultures and customs of indigenous peoples near our operations.
+Engaging with groups focused on indigenous peoples rights at the local, national and international levels also is important for sharing information about approaches to effectively engage with indigenous peoples in diverse geographies.

 We adhere to the ICMM Position Statement on Indigenous Peoples and Mining.
 The statement sets forth an obligation to work to obtain the consent of indigenous peoples for new projects that are located on lands traditionally owned by or under customary use of indigenous peoples.
-Additional commitments address engaging indigenous peoples, understanding their rights and interests, building cross-cultural understanding, agreeing to appropriate process for consultation and engagement, and participating in decision making.
+Additional commitments address engaging indigenous peoples, understanding their rights and interests, building cross-cultural understanding, agreeing to processes for consultation and engagement, and participating in decision-making.

 For more information about our community programs please visit: freeportinmycommunity.com